Boat Maintenance Guide: Flounder Gigging & Bowfishing Boats

 Boat Motor Maintenance

+We can’t have a fishing boat maintenance guide without a good look at your motor.
 The source of most boat motor problems come from two places: the fuel or the battery.
 Here are some tips to consider in learning how to avoid fuel and battery problems:

 How to Avoid Fuel Problems

 - It’s best to avoid fuel that contains ethanol if possible.